Matthew0x/Matthew0x/README.md

 # Hello, my name is Matthew.
 ### Find me interesting?
 I built a few websites.
-This is my main portal: [click here](https:amatthew.xyz)
+This is my main portal: [click here](https://amatthew.xyz) (yeah, it's not posted yet.
+The domain and code is going to appear in the nearest days)

 You can find my resume website there (not updated yet).
-I plan on publishing free books in LaTeX, so GitHub Pages is gonna roll.
+I plan on publishing free books in LaTeX, so GitHub/GitLab Pages is gonna roll too.

 ## In my free time I:
    - try finding new cool projects to work with